matlab-deep-learning/zero-shot-anomaly-classification-with-EfficientAD-and-LLM/README.md

 - [llms-with-matlab](https://github.com/matlab-deep-learning/llms-with-matlab)

-MATLAB version should be R2024b and later (Tested in R2024b) You need to have an API key in your chatGPT account.
+MATLAB version should be R2024b and later (Tested in R2024b)

-MATLAB version should be R2024b and later (Tested in R2024a)
+You need to have an API key in your chatGPT account.

 ## **Reference**
 [1] Batzner, Kilian, Lars Heckler, and Rebecca König.
 “EfficientAD: Accurate Visual Anomaly Detection at Millisecond-Level Latencies.”
 In 2024 IEEE/CVF Winter Conference on Applications of Computer Vision (WACV), 127–37.
 Waikoloa, HI, USA: IEEE, 2024. https://doi.org/10.1109/WACV57701.2024.00020.